tblut/Path-Tracer/README.md

 # Path-Tracer
 This is a CPU-only, unidirectional path tracer.
-Most of the rendering code is unoptimized for the sake of clarity and debugging.
+Most of the shading code is unoptimized for the sake of clarity and debugging.

 ![Render](render_5000spp.png)